-Rational expressions are given either as $character \ strings$ - default format - or XML files - xml format.
+Rational expressions are given either as character strings - default format - or XML files - xml format.

 By default, rational expressions are read as strings given on the command line, and output as strings on the standard output.
-Both can be diverted in the Unix way, but a string written in a file cannot be read by TAF-KIT in this file.
+Both can be diverted in the Unix way, but a string written in a file cannot be read by TAF-KIT directly in this file (cf. Section 2.3.3).